 1. React stays on top

-In 2011, React library came into life because of Facebook’s need to maintain the quickly evolving traffic for its services.
+In 2011, React library came to life because of Facebook’s need to maintain the quickly evolving traffic for its services.
 The early-stage prototype for React was called FaxJS.
-It was not yet such a robust, efficient, and convenient library for developing user interfaces.
+It was not yet such a robust, efficient, and convenient library.
+This version of React helped developers to create user interfaces.

 Further reading: React App Development: UI, Styling, State Management, Testing

 Sometimes, it can be hard for a developer to choose between Vue.js and React for a project.
-In Codica, we use both of these frameworks for different tasks that occur during custom software development.
+Codica’s developers use both of these frameworks.
+We apply them for different tasks that occur during custom software development.

 Vue.js is known for its modularity, elasticity, and progressiveness.
 A big community and excellent documentation also add up to its advantages.

-In 2020, we saw the long-awaited major release of Vue.js – 3.0.
-It brought boosted apps’ performance, smaller bundle sizes, and enhanced TypeScript support.
-Also, the Vue team released the Composition API that facilitates work with large-scale projects.
+In 2022, we saw the release of Vue.js – 3.2.45.
+Now, Vue.js is on its way to its 3.3 version.
+It has already boosted apps’ performance, smaller bundle sizes, and enhanced TypeScript support.

-In August 2021, Vue 3.2 was released with a number of improvements.
-Let’s learn more about the Vue enhancements that will affect trends in JS frameworks in 2022.
+Let’s learn more about the Vue enhancements that will affect trends in JS frameworks in 2023.

-The comparison between Vue 3.0 and Vue 3.2 reactivity system indicates significant improvements, namely:
+The comparison between the previous version of Vue, Vue 3.0 and Vue 3.2, reactivity system indicates significant improvements, namely:

 - Up to 260% faster read and 50% faster write in ref implementation;